egovernment/eregistrations/documentation/server-deployment.md

 During review we need to check whether translations are technically correct:
 - Translations variables are used 1:1, e.g. it happened that translators tried to translate variable names. `I'm ${ fullName }`, was translated as `I'm ${ primerNombre }`.
 We should prevent taking in such changes (in such case please correct errors before merging the changes)
 - Messages that relate to model values of type `StringLine` (e.g. `legend`) must not introduce new line characters (if we accept such change, then server will crash at model initialization).

+2.3 After confirming that changes proposed with `server-translations` are fine, we merge the changes to master

 ##### 3. Update application to latest version